Comrie, Perth and Kinross: History

 Bridge of Ross, ca. 1890 - 1900.

 There is significant evidence of prehistoric habitation of the area, marked by numerous standing stones and archaeological remains that give insight into the original prehistoric, Pictish and later Celtic societies that lived here.

 In AD 79, the Roman General Agricola chose what are now the outskirts of Comrie as the site for a fort and temporary marching camp, due to the area's strategic position on the southern fringe of the Highlands.
 It is one of the line of so-called "Glen blocking" forts running from Drumquhassle to Stracathro and including the legionary fortress of Inchtuthil.
 The temporary camp was c.
 22 acre (c.
 9 ha) in size.
 An infamous battle between the Celts and Romans is known to have occurred on the unidentified mountain Mons Graupius.
 The area around Comrie, Strathearn, is one of several proposed battle sites.

 James V of Scotland came to Comrie and Cultybraggan regularly in September to hunt deer.
 Records survive of the food he consumed included bread, ale and fish sent from Stirling.
 His consort Mary of Guise and her ladies in waiting also came to the hunting in Glenartney.
+A "Hunt Hall" for the use of Mary, Queen of Scots, was built in Glenartney by James Stewart, 1st Lord Doune in August 1563.

 Comrie's early prosperity derived from weaving.
 This was mostly done as domestic piecework.
 Comrie was also important as a droving town.
 Cattle destined for the markets of the Scottish Lowlands and ultimately England would be driven south from their grazing areas in the Highlands.
 River crossings, such as at Comrie, were important staging posts on the way south.
 Much of the land around Comrie was owned by the Drummond family, Earls of Perth, latterly Earls of Ancaster, whose main seat was Drummond Castle, south of Crieff.
 Another branch of the Drummonds owned Drummondernoch (Gaelic: Drumainn Èireannach – Drummond of Ireland), to the west of the town.
 Aberuchill Castle, however, just outside Comrie was originally a Campbell seat.